oscar-bender-stone/honors-thesis/source/1_introduction.typ

 group.
 The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

-// TODO: cite main claims about journals/research communities/etc as needed
+#todo[cite main claims about journals/research communities/etc as needed]
-// TODO: make second sentence stronger.
-WHY is it important that they're all online/more widely available?
 The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?